-All these disks are double sided, means the data is written and read from both the sides of the disk.
+All these disks are double-sided, which means the data is written and read from both sides of the disk.

 Floppy disk of 8 inches, was used with old mini and computers, it is obsolete now.
 The 5.25 inches disks are also becoming obsolete, because of their large size low capacity more flexibility and open media which can easily get dust.
 The dust can destroy the disk and the drives.

 You can easily calculate the capacity of their large size low capacity of a disk if the number of tracks and sectors are known.
 An example is given of a disk which has 80 tracks and 9 sectors:

 - As the disks are double sided so multiply by2.